 Business Rates Completion Notices

-The legislation states that where it is considered that a commercial premises is structurally complete, or that the works remaining can reasonably be expected to be completed within three months, a completion notice will be served on the 'owner' of the commercial premises.
+When a commercial premises is structurally complete, or that the works remaining should be completed within three months, a completion notice will be served on the ‘owner’ of the commercial premises.

-The completion notice is a document that specifies the 'completion date' - this is the date on which a commercial premises becomes rateable and enters the rating list for business rates purposes.
+The completion notice is a document that specifies the ‘completion date’.
+It is the date when a commercial premises becomes ‘rateable’ and enters the rating list for business rates purposes.

-For this purpose a 'new commercial premises is defined as including a building produced by the structural alteration of an existing building where the existing building is comprised in a hereditament which, by virtue of the alteration becomes (or becomes part of) a different hereditament of different hereditaments.
+A ‘new commercial premises’ includes a building produced by the structural alteration of an existing building where the existing building is comprised in a hereditament which, by virtue of the alteration becomes (or becomes part of) a different hereditament of different hereditaments.
 It also includes part of a building.

 Criteria used to decide a completion date

-The criteria for determining completion for business rates purposes are substantially different to those for determining completion for Building Control therefore whether building control certificates have been issued or not is not directly relevant.
+The criteria for deciding on completion for business rates purposes are substantially different to those for deciding on completion for building control so whether building control certificates have been issued or not is not necessarily relevant.